Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 - Break-in period: Leather can be stiff initially.

-I’ve found these gloves excel in hot weather riding.
+I’ve found they excel in hot weather riding.
 They’re my go-to when the temperature climbs above 75°F (24°C).
 The airflow is fantastic, and I don’t get that clammy feeling I’ve experienced with other summer gloves.

 The protection feels solid without being bulky.
 I especially like the scaphoid protection system – it gives me peace of mind without sacrificing flexibility.